josephryan/RyanLab/TEST/README.md

 2 STUDY DESIGN AND ENDPOINTS

-1)	Translate ctenophore nucleotide transcriptome sequences into amino acid sequences with TransDecoder v3.0.0.
+1\.Translate ctenophore nucleotide transcriptome sequences into amino acid sequences with TransDecoder v3.0.0.
 We set the –m flag to 50 and used the results from blast and hmmscan searches to inform the final TransDecoder prediction step.

 ```
 TransDecoder.LongOrfs -t [transcriptome_file] -m 50